QuantumKitHub/PEPSKit.jl/README.md

 **Tools for working with projected entangled-pair states**

-It contracts, it optimizes, it may break.
+*It contracts, it optimizes, it evolves.*

 ## Installation